forestgrape/coronavirus/index.md

 ### Step by Step Lessening of Measures
 * Monitoring the personal of newly opened businesses can be an indication for a new/increased Sars-CoV-2 spread.
 Representative samples twice per week should do the job.
 * Workers and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
 Test can also be used to do sampling and monitoring.
 Early action is important in these settings.
 Overall good life quality should be the goal.
 E.g. longterm prohibit visits is likely no solution.
 * All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
 The health care professionals should evaluate the model for a good fit and instruct the usage.
-For self protection good fit is important.
-Surgical masks are constructed for comfort and inside-out protection and not outside-in protection.
-The health care workers can also determine if self cleaning is an option: wash with a lot of soap or use heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming].

 <p id="data"> ---</p>

 ## Data
 Data production/collection, data description and data analysis can be done separate today.
 Remark: Separation of roles has a long tradition in science: Tycho Brahe collected the planetary motions, Kepler described them and Newton explained them.

 Today separation of roles can be done faster, easier and in cooperation, thanks to modern communication technologies.
 The basis is, that data is observed/produced, recorded (often free today), annotated and searchable published.